Italo115/JedisServerProject/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

-For any questions or feedback, please contact [Italo Marini](https://github.com/Italo115).
+For any questions or feedback, please contact (https://github.com/Italo115).

----

-This `README.md` provides a comprehensive overview of the Redis-like server project, detailing its features, usage, and internal class structure.
-It serves as a guide for users to get started with the project and understand its capabilities.